fastly/wafefficacy/README.md

 [ghauri](https://github.com/r0oth3x49/ghauri) against DVWA.
 (We also ran commix, but its attacks already seemed to be in cmdexe/true-positives.txt.)

-True positive payloads were sent to an internal very very vulnerable server running on a Linux box using a variety of DMBS servers
+For this version of WAFefficacy, true positive payloads were vetted using an internal very very vulnerable server running on a Linux box using a variety of DMBS servers
 (including [MS SQL](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-setup)).
 Payloads that didn't work on that service were omitted.
+Thus Powershell attacks are mostly absent from cmdexe/true-positives.txt.

 The false positive payload files also came from the mgm-sp collection, augmented with a few tests from the [OWASP CRS project](https://coreruleset.org)